coudertlab/simple-adsorption-workflow/README.md

 > Note : In the future, we might let the user provide its own custom templates files to be able to take into account other parameters.

+### Output file

+In the first version of the workflow, the outputs were stored in CSV files.
+Since this format is not appropriate to store metadata, we added routines to export all simulation data in a more suitable format, a JSON format.
+We also add a routine that transform single-pressure-point adsorption to isotherms.

+In the future, we would like to update these routines to use a existent JSON format, the one used by MOFXDB for interoperability between databases.

 ### What can not be done (yet) with `simple-adsorption-workflow` ?

 - Use user-provided CIF structure files: several verification must be performed to use a new CIF in a GCMC simulation which is out of the scope of the present tool (curate CIF, check presence of force field parameters for the new atoms name defined, ...)